Eventing schoolmaster left on road – dead

 Illegal shippers may advertise being insured, but Dean-Porter says they generally utilize non-commercial insurance.
 “If you knowingly put your horse on an illegal shipper, his insurance won’t pay if he injures a person or damages property.
 And you can be held liable.”

-If your insured horse is being shipped by an illegal shipper, the insurer may deny the claim, according to Dean-Porter.
+If an illegal horse transporter ships your insured horse and something happens, the insurer may deny the claim, according to Dean-Porter.

 U.S. DOT’s Safety and Fitness Electronic Records (SAFER) System offers a company snapshot of authorized carriers.
 As a result, horse owners can go to www.safersys.org to search by name, U.S. DOT Number, or MC Number.